Kailashw/webpack-boiler-plate/README.md

 # Project Name : react-boiler-plate
 *This Project helps in understanding how the "create-react-app" works behind the scence.
-I built,This react boiler plate project is built using webpack, babel and React.*
+This react boiler plate project is built using webpack, babel and React.*

 ## Steps to follow to use this boiler-plate.
 <ol>
-<li> You can either clone the repo by using command *git clone https://github.com/Kailashw/webpack-boiler-plate* or simply downloading the zip file from the location. </li>
+<li> You can either clone the repo by using command <b>git clone https://github.com/Kailashw/webpack-boiler-plate </b> or simply downloading the zip file from the location. </li>
-<li> Go to the location of donwloaded file and open command prompt.</li>
+<li> Go to the location of downloaded file and open command prompt.</li>
 <li> Run "npm install"</li>
 <li> Followed by "npm launch" </li>
 </ol>